enysojkova/Eny-S/end-review.md

 > 8) What’s one thing I could have done better?

-A: We could've done more work on our projects in class, so you would see our progress right away a we could've consulted with other students.
+A: We could've done more work on our projects in class, so you would see our progress right away and we could've consulted with other students.
 I know we can do that anyway, but if it were part of the class, we could've gotten more used to it and the outcome wouldn't be such a surprise to everyone.

 &nbsp;